 And it is about damn time.
 I can actually start to feel vindicated for being selfish and looking after my own interests for years.
 Apparently now a work/life balance is a good thing!
 Who’d have thought?

 I have not exactly lived what most people would call a conventional life.
-With two separate degrees, two wholly different professional careers and more than fifteen years of backpacking around the world under my belt whilst doing these things, my defiantly obtuse attitude to my work life balance has pretty much set me against the traditional life script society tried to force on me.
+With two separate degrees, two wholly different professional careers and more than twenty years of backpacking around the world under my belt whilst doing these things, my defiantly obtuse attitude to my work life balance has pretty much set me against the traditional life script society tried to force on me.

 The usual path of school, work, bills, marriage, kids, bills, more bills and death has never really appealed to me for some strange reason.
 I never fully understood it or why anyone would allow themselves to be subjugated by it.
 It always seemed to me like that paradigm was old fashioned, like it was suitable for a time and a place that doesn’t really exist anymore.